Ponthieu: History

 Ponthieu played a small but important role in the politics that led up to the Norman invasion of England in 1066.

 Norman conquest of England

-Harold Godwinson of England was shipwrecked at Ponthieu, in 1064 and taken captive by Guy I (or Wido according to the Bayeux Tapestry), the then Count of Ponthieu.
-It is alleged that William (Duke of Normandy, later William I of England), discovering that Harold had been taken captive, sent messengers ordering Count Guy to hand over his prisoner.
-William then forced Harold to swear to support his claim to the throne, only revealing after the event that the box on which Harold had made his oath contained holy relics, making the promise especially binding.
+In 1064 Edward the Confessor sent Harold Godwinson to Normandy in order to recognize its duke William as his successor.
+However, Harold shipwrecked at Ponthieu, where he was taken captive by Guy I (or Wido according to the Bayeux Tapestry), the then Count of Ponthieu.
+It is alleged that William (Duke of Normandy, later William I of England), discovering that Harold had been taken captive, persuaded Count Guy to hand over his prisoner.
+Harold then swore to support William's claim to the throne, and joined the duke in his brief campaign in Brittany before returning to England.

 In 1067 the chaplain of Matilda of Flanders, Guy, Bishop of Amiens, composed Carmen de Hastingae Proelio, a Latin poem on the battle of Hastings.

 In 1150 the Count of Ponthieu built a fortress for himself at Crotoy, a strategic point on the mouth of the river Somme.

+House of Castile

+In 1279 Eleanor of Castile, wife of King Edward I of England inherited the County of Ponthieu.
+Eleanor was the daughter of Joan Countess of Ponthieu.
+Upon her death in 1290 Ponthieu passed to her son Edward II of England.
+As Edward was a boy of six Ponthieu was granted to Edmund Crouchback the king’s brother until young Edward came of age.
+However in 1294 Ponthieu was confiscated by King Philip IV of France.
+Upon the end of the Gascon War of 1294-1303 it reverted back to Edward.